Erdogan replaces finance minister as Turkish lira crashes - ExBulletin

 Nebati, 57, with a doctorate in political science and public administration, is known to be a supporter of Erdogan’s desire to cut interest rates, even with inflation hovering around 20%.

-Nebati said Thursday that high interest rates would not be a “priority”.
+Nebati said on Thursday that high interest rates would not be a priority.

 The president has also sacked three central bank governors since 2019 over interest rate differences, raising concerns about his independence.